zevolution/ponto-menos/cmd/cli/README.md

 ![Cron](https://github.com/spring-projects/spring-boot/assets/36534847/302e65ea-05c7-4d67-a97c-f5def37f06b7)

 ### By-step
-1. First of all, you need compile the binary using the command `make build-cli`, don't forget to enter your `os` and `arch` correctly
+1. First of all, you need compile the binary using the command `make clean build-cli`, don't forget to enter your `os` and `arch` correctly
 2. If you use:
     1. Unix-based system: the following [link]() will give you an initial idea of how use `crontab` to do this
     2. Windows: I strongly recommended that you use WLS2 to perform all operations, otherwise, you can take a look at this related content about [how to use windows task scheduler](https://learn.microsoft.com/en-us/windows/win32/taskschd/using-the-task-scheduler)